-The post pandemic economy in Western Canada appears to be poised to rebound strongly with lower unemployment, expansion of the labour marketplace, new housing starts and strong GDP growth.
-The Partnerships believe that these factors create a positive basis for growth in the real estate marketplace.
+Operations Management believes the economy in Western Canada appears to be poised for consistent growth with expansion of the labour marketplace, new housing starts and strong GDP growth.
+Operation Management believes that these factors create a positive basis for growth in the real estate marketplace.